mwong510ca/15Puzzle_OptimalSolver/README.md

 Read [Solver Enhancement - advanced version] for details.

 ----
-###Connection options
-Support standalone application and multi-users application.
+### Connection options - Support standalone application and multi-users application.
 * Standalone for single use on local machine - reference collection will be stored in a local file.
 If user started multiple applications on the same machine.
 Reference collection will not be in sync.
 * Remote server using RMI (Remote Method Invocation) support multiusers application - Mulitple applications will access the same reference collection instance and storage through RMI service.
 If connection is lost, it will resume to standalone connection without terminate the application.